Mexican Armed Forces: The Air Force

 The Air Force national headquarters is embedded in the Army headquarters in Mexico City.
 It also follows the continental staff system, with the usual A1, A2, A3, and A4 sections.
 The tactical forces form what is loosely called an Air Division, but it is dispersed in four regions: Northeast Mexico, Northwest Mexico, Central Mexico, and Southern Mexico.
-The Air Force maintains a total of 18 air bases, and has the additional capability of opening temporary forward operating bases in austere conditions for some helicopters and light aircraft.
+The Air Force maintains a total of 18 air bases and has the additional capability of opening temporary forward operating bases in austere conditions for some helicopters and light aircraft.

 The Navy

-The Secretariat of the Navy, the Navy's national headquarters, is located in Mexico City, and is smaller than the Army's headquarters.
+The Secretariat of the Navy, the Navy's national headquarters, is located in Mexico City and is smaller than the Army's headquarters.
 The "Junta (or Council) of Admirals" plays a unique consultative and advisory role within the headquarters, an indication of the institutional importance placed on seniority and "year groups" that go back to the admirals’ days as cadets in the naval college.
 They are a very tightly knit group, and great importance is placed on consultation among the factions within these year groups.
 The Navy's operational forces are organized as two independent groups: the Gulf Force and the Pacific (West) Force.
 Each group has its own headquarters, a destroyer group, an auxiliary vessel group, a Marine Infantry Group, and a Special Forces group.
 The Gulf and Pacific Forces are not mirror images of each other, as independence of organization is permitted.
 Both are subdivided into regions, with Regions 1, 3, and 5 on the Gulf, and 2, 4, and 6 on the Pacific.
 Each region is further divided into sectors and zones, so a proliferation of headquarters and senior officers exists.
 The Navy also has an air arm with troop transport, reconnaissance, and surveillance aircraft.
 The Navy maintains significant infrastructure, including naval dockyards that have the capability of building ships, such as the Holzinger class offshore patrol vessel.
-These dockyards have a significant employment and economic impact in the country.
+These dockyards have a significant employment and economic impact on the country.

 The Marines

-The Naval Infantry are the marine corps and amphibious infantry force of the Mexican Navy.
-The main task of the Infantería de Marina is to guarantee the maritime security of the country's ports and external and internal defense of the country, to accomplish these responsibilities the corps is trained and equipped to take on any type of operations from Sea, Air and Land.
+The Naval Infantry is the marine corps and amphibious infantry force of the Mexican Navy.
+The main task of the Infantería de Marina is to guarantee the maritime security of the country's ports and the external and internal defense of the country.
+To accomplish these responsibilities, the corps is trained and equipped to take on any type of operations from Air, Sea, and Land.

 The Naval Infantry Corps was reorganized in 2007–09 into 30 Naval Infantry Battalions, a paratroop battalion, a battalion attached to the Presidential Guard Brigade, two Fast Reaction Forces with six battalions each, and three Special Forces groups.
-The Naval Infantry are responsible for port security, protection of the ten-kilometer coastal fringe, and patrolling major waterways.
+The Naval Infantry is responsible for port security, protection of the ten-kilometer coastal fringe, and patrolling major waterways.